-- Please select appointment type Pfizer – dose 1
+- Please select appointment type Pfizer – dose 1, 2 or booster.

-- You will be required to complete your consent to have the Pfizer vaccination.
+- You will be required to complete your consent to have your first Pfizer vaccination.

 - If there are no issues with your consent, you will be given the opportunity to book your appointment for 1st and 2nd dose online.
 If no appointments are available, you will be put on a waiting list for your vaccine.
 We will contact you once appointments are available.

 - If you have any serious allergies and particularly anaphylaxis or have been prescribed an adrenaline autoinjector (EpiPen), you will need to make an appointment with your doctor.